carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 ### Step 3: Identify errors using try-catch

-As I mentioned when discussing the [different types of SJR template errors](), a good way to spot *JavaScript runtime errors*  is to wrap your template in a try-catch statement and log the error message of any exception which is caught.
+As I mentioned when discussing the [different types of SJR template errors][sjr_errors_post], a good way to spot *JavaScript runtime errors*  is to wrap your template in a try-catch statement and log the error message of any exception which is caught.

 ```
 try {